ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2025-08-28.md

  - GR identified that there was a problem where some issues were not picked up and missed from being actioned.
  - GR suggested a formal handover at the end of a week, perhaps write up a Friday summary of the week.
  - GR mentioned that Top Desk is the corporate platform and maybe we should look at using it.
- - FA Mentioned Jira, but it's not free and we would need to look at licensing.
+ - FA Mentioned `Jira`, but it's not free and we would need to look at licensing.
  - FA suggests adopting a system where we can enter issues and close them out.
  - *ACTION*: FA to consider options in conversation with team members.